syncfusion-content/wpf-docs/wpf/PDF/Getting-Started.md

-> _Note: This property marks the file by the specified version only.
-It does not control the compatibility of the features used in the file._
+> Note: This property marks the file by the specified version only.
+It does not control the compatibility of the features used in the file.

  The following code example illustrates how to change the PDF version to 1.6

-[C#]
+{% highlight c# %}